walterhiggins/ScriptCraft/docs/API-Reference.md

 ### The `modules` directory

  The `scriptcraft/modules` directory is where you should place your modules if you don't want to export globally.
-In javascript, it's considered best practice not to have too many global variables, so if you want to develop modules for others to use, or want to develop more complex mods then your modules should be placed in the `modules` directory.
+In JavaScript, it's considered best practice not to have too many global variables, so if you want to develop modules for others to use, or want to develop more complex mods then your modules should be placed in the `modules` directory.
  *Modules in the `modules` directory are not automatically loaded at startup*, instead, they are loaded and used by other modules/plugins using the standard `require()` function.
 This is the key difference between modules in the `plugins` directory and modules in the `modules` directory.
 Modules in the `plugins` directory are automatically loaded and exported in to the global namespace at server